kathoef/jupyter-container-blueprints/README.md

 To keep image sizes as small as possible one would actually not set up several conda environments, e.g. Python kernels, in a single container.
 Each kernel should rather get its own container.

-Here, the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation, was reproduced as close as possible.
-What is presented, however, is rather meant as an exercise, and not at all be ready/recommendable for productive use.
+This Docker container was designed to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
+What is presented here is, however, rather meant as an exercise, and might not at all be ready/recommendable for productive use.

 ## References